Salmon Fishing in Scotland Logo

 What also makes salmon jump

 The best way however to force a salmon to jump is to temporarily place a carefully tied salmon fly in its mouth as then you're almost guaranteed to see a few jumps from the fish as it attempts to dislodge the fly.
-To gain assistance in observing this kind of salmon jump behaviour follow this link to book a professional salmon guide who will assist with that process.
+To gain assistance in observing this kind of salmon jump behaviour follow this link to book a professional salmon guide who will assist with that learning process which is a multi faceted skill acquisition delivered by some of the very best 'career' salmon fishing guides in Scotland.

 Related Answers